SAP-samples/teched2023-DA260/exercises/ex2/README.md

     ![ex_02_20](images/ex_02_20.png)

-21. You will be taken to Transformation Flow monitoring details screen as below and the run gets completed.
+21. You will be taken to the Transformation Flow monitoring details screen as shown below and the run gets completed.
 You can see the messages and metrics of this run.
-Metrics shows the number of records processed.
+The Metrics section shows the number of processed records.

     ![ex_02_21_1](images/ex_02_21_1.png)

     ![ex_02_21_2](images/ex_02_21_2.png)

-22. Now go to Data Builder landing page and go to Tables section and open the table which is target in our transformation flow “TechEd_SalesOrderItemsHistoricPrices”.
-Click on Data preview icon and you see the data having historic sticker price of the product persisted.
+22. Now go to the Data Builder landing page and go to Tables section and open the table which was defined as target in our Transformation Flow “TechEd_SalesOrderItemsHistoricPrices”.
+Click on the Data preview icon and you should be able to see the dataset having a "Historic Sticker price" column.

     ![ex_02_22](images/ex_02_22.png)